biobakery/baqlava/readme.md

 These flags can be used to bypass either of the individual search steps of BAQLaVa if desired.
 We do not reccomend this as standard practice but may be useful for targeted research questions.

+## BAQLaVa Output

+Let's look at the output of the demo data profiling to examine what the standard output

+## Merging BAQLaVa Profiles

+## Paired MGX - MTX Data